 Everyone wants to travel freely without letting their stuff get mixed or dirty.
 How do you pack your dirty shoes?
 Do you wrap them in a newspaper or plastic bags?

-The best solution is to use disposable shower caps to pack things that you think can create a mess in your luggage.
+The best solution is to use disposable shower caps to pack things you think can create a mess in your luggage.

 Shower caps are a better option because they can fit over the bottom of your shoes and prevent dirt or debris from spreading over your clean clothes or souvenirs.
 Plus, you can always use them for their intended purpose to save your vacation from getting mussed up!

 6. Pack Dryer Sheets & Teabags